×

 Electrons and excitons trapped in quantum dots offer a promising platform for implementing qubits in quantum information processing.
 By harnessing the unique properties of quantum dots and leveraging quantum mechanics, these systems hold potential for advancing quantum computing and communication technologies.

-• Will the measurement of a qubit destroy its quantum superposition?
+• How is the state of a qubit represented in a superposition?

 More questions and answers: